Glico Morinaga case: Prime suspects

-Following the release of the identikit in January 1985, the Tokyo Metropolitan Police quickly identified the culprit as Manabu Miyazaki.
+Following the release of the identikit in January 1985, the Tokyo Metropolitan Police claimed that the culprit was Manabu Miyazaki.
 Labelled as Mr. "M" or Material Witness "M", Miyazaki was suspected of issuing a 1976 tape declaring support of a local union in a labor dispute with Glico that bore similarities to the numerous declarations of the "Monster with 21 Faces".
 There had been numerous whistleblowing incidents between 1975 and 1976 that were also attributed to Miyazaki, which highlighted Glico's dumping of starches and other industrial waste into the local river and drainage system.
 Miyazaki was also suspected to have been involved with the resignation of a union leader over accounting irregularities when Glico Ham and Glico Nutritional Foods merged.
-In addition, his father was the boss of a local Yakuza group and Miyazaki himself bore a striking resemblance to the "Fox-Eyed Man".
+In addition, his father was the boss of a local yakuza group and Miyazaki himself bore a striking resemblance to the "Fox-Eyed Man".
 Speculation had gone on for months that Miyazaki was the "Fox-Eyed Man", until the Tokyo Metropolitan Police checked his alibis and cleared him of any wrongdoing.
 The resulting notoriety caused Miyazaki to become a social commentator, and he wrote a book about his experiences called Toppamono.

-The Tokyo Metropolitan Police also suspect that various Yakuza groups had a hand in the Glico-Morinaga case.
+The Tokyo Metropolitan Police also suspect that various yakuza groups had a hand in the Glico-Morinaga case.
 The end of the blackmail campaign occurred around the time of the Yama-ichi war, the mob war between the Yamaguchi-gumi and the Ichiwa-kai.

 In addition, Japanese National Public Safety Commission investigated extreme left-wing and right-wing groups as possible suspects.

 In popular culture

+Kaoru Takamura's 1997 novel Lady Joker (translated in 2021) was inspired by the case.

 In 2002, the character of the Laughing Man in Ghost in the Shell: Stand Alone Complex was inspired by the Glico-Morinaga case.

+In 2016, Kodansha published a suspense novel Tsumi no Koe (The Voice of Sin) by Takeshi Shiota that used the Glico Morinaga Case as its backdrop.
+The novel was later adapted into a 2020 movie starring Shun Oguri and Gen Hoshino.

+In 2021, BuzzFeed Unsolved covered the case, providing several theories.